RetroDECK/ES-DE/THEMES-DEV.md

 * `keepAspectRatio` - type: BOOLEAN.
     - If true, aspect ratio will be preserved.
 If false, animation will stretch to the defined size.
 Note that setting to `false` is incompatible with only defining one of the axes for the `size` element.
     - Default is `true`
+* `interpolation` - type: STRING
+    - Interpolation method to use when scaling GIF animations.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+This property has no effect on Lottie animations.
+    - Valid values are `nearest` or `linear`
+    - Default is `nearest`
 * `opacity` - type: FLOAT
     - Controls the level of transparency.
 If set to `0` the element will be disabled.
     - Minimum value is `0` and maximum value is `1`